ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/data-security.md

 ### Deleting keys
 {: #key-delete}

-If you have enabled KYOK or BYOK, when you delete the key that is used to encrypt your service, you lose access to the data.
+If you enabled KYOK or BYOK, when you delete the key that is used to encrypt your service, you lose access to the data.
 For more information, see [Removing {{site.data.keyword.hscrypto}} keys](/docs/hyper-protect-dbaas-for-postgresql?topic=hyper-protect-dbaas-for-postgresql-hpcs-byok#hpcs-remove-key) or [Removing {{site.data.keyword.keymanagementserviceshort}} keys](/docs/hyper-protect-dbaas-for-postgresql?topic=hyper-protect-dbaas-for-postgresql-key-protect-byok#kp-remove-key).